Econometric-data/Paths-agricultural-growth/README.md

 This directory contains the Python code used to generate the graphs so as the data used in the plots.

 * **`Graphs.ipynb`**: A Jupyter Notebook file containing the Python code for data visualization and graph creation.
+* **`Mato Grosso - Immediate Regions.ipynb`**: A Jupyter Notebook file containing the Python code for plot the inset map that locates the Immediate Regions of Mato Grosso.
 * **`MT to MS GDP.ipynb`**: A Jupyter Notebook file containing the Python code for plot the GDP for Mato Grosso and Mato Grosso do Sul.
 ---